Huddersfield Town's 2014/15 Customer Charter

 It is impossible for us to help every one of them and choosing between them has proved incredibly difficult for our staff.

-In 2013/14, we are supporting three chosen three chosen Charities- FNM, Hollybank Trust and the Yorkshire Air Ambulance.
-We will support them through the season by supporting their events, player appearances together with regular PR.
+In 2014/15, we are supporting three chosen three chosen charities by way of supporting their events, player appearances together with regular PR.
+The charities will be confirmed by the start of the season.

 Charities asking for prizes can put their Charity name down to attend a Charity Day at the Stadium, get a discount on merchandise in the Club Shop and have the opportunity to get their merchandise signed by the players.
 We regret that other requests for charitable support outside these arrangements will be declined.